pankajraj01/smc-erp/server/README.md

 ---

-For backend setup and API docs, refer to `../client/README.md`.
+For Frontend setup and API docs, refer to `../client/README.md`.

 ## 📞 Contact